Astronomers create detailed 3D map of Milky Way core

 The main problem faced by astronomers when observing the core of our home galaxy is the obscuring cloud of dust and gas that sits between it and the Earth.
 Clouds such as this are a common obstacle for astronomers, and are particularly common in star formation regions where the scattered materials eventually come together to form new stars.

+Only a small amount of visible light makes it through the clouds for observation, meaning that astronomers must instead look at longer wavelengths of light, such as infrared, in order to obtain accurate and reliable data.
 Rather than relying on more limited visible light data, the first new study looks specifically at near-infrared light from the region's red clump giant stars, using them as a standard candle (a term that refers to any type of object with a known absolute luminosity).
 Knowing the absolute luminosity of the star allows astronomers to calculate its distance based on its apparent luminosity, or how bright it appears from Earth.

 Red clump stars are a good candidate for use as standard candles due their abundance throughout the Milky Way and beyond.
 A sufficient number of the star type exist close enough to the Earth for their luminosity to be calculated, while a large quantity also reside within the galactic bulge at the center of the galaxy.